Welcome

 2. kykNET Reality & Entertainment

-3. kyKNET Documentary
+3. kykNET Documentary

 4. Afrikaans Feature Films

-6. kykNET Advertiser Funded Programmes (AFP)
+6. kykNET Advertiser Funded Programmes (AFPs)

-SHORT FILM PROJECT – Rising Filmmakers
+SHORT FILM PROJECT – Rising filmmakers

 The Silwerskerm Short Film Project grants rising filmmakers the opportunity to develop and produce short films with the financial backing and mentorship of the festival.
 This initiative has offered a platform to numerous now well-known filmmakers to enter and establish themselves in the industry.
-The project has grown exponentially over the last couple of years and has branched out into various significant short film categories.
+The project has grown exponentially over the last couple of years and has branched out into various short film categories.

-SHORT FILM PROJECT – Established Filmmakers
+SHORT FILM PROJECT – Established filmmakers

-SHORT DOCUMENTARY PROJECT – Rising Filmmakers
+SHORT DOCUMENTARY FILMS – Rising filmmakers

-SHORT DOCUMENTARY PROJECT – Established filmmakers
+SHORT DOCUMENTARY FILMS – Established filmmakers

 FEATURE FILMS